 The Chitwan National Park consists of tropical and subtropical forests.
 Sal forests cover 70 percent of the park.
 Sal leaves are used locally for plates in festivals and religious offerings.

-The display at the visitor centre at Sauraha provides fascinating information on wildlife and conservation program.
+The display at the visitor center at Sauraha provides fascinating information on wildlife and conservation program.
 The women's user groups' souvenir shop offers a variety of handicrafts and other local products for gifts and souvenirs.

 The museum at Kasara, the park headquarters, has informative displays- Near the HQ visitors can see Bikram Baba, a Hindu religious site of archival value.
-A short walk (1km) from the park HQ will take you to the Gharial Breeding Center, which is also home to the Marsh mugger and number of turtles.
+A short walk (1km) from the park HQ will take you to the Gharial Breeding Center, which is also home to the Marsh mugger and a number of turtles.

 Inside the park, there are 7 resorts run by park concessionaires that can provide lodging and access to wildlife activities.
-Various resorts and lodges situated outside the park also offer variety of services.
+Various resorts and lodges situated outside the park also offer a variety of services.

-How to get Chitwan National Park?
+How to get to Chitwan National Park?

 1, Kasara via Jagatpur , 2.
 Ghatgain via Patihani , 3.
 Bhimle via Maghauli, 4.
 Khagendra mali via Bhandara , 5.
 Sunachuri via Sunachuri , 6.
 Sauraha via Tandi (Ratna Nagar)7.
 Laukhani via Pragatinaggr , 8.
 Amaltari via Danda , 9.
 Kujauli via Rajahar.